apache/activemq-artemis/examples/features/broker-connection/amqp-receiving-messages/readme.md

-# AMQP Broker Connection with Senders
+# AMQP Broker Connection with Receivers

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to create and start the broker manually.